SilenLoc/baselOne2024/README.md

 The slides are hosted [here](https://silenloc.github.io/baselOne2024/)

-For development look at the slides you want to install the "marp-cli" and "just" and then run:
+For development: to look at the slides you want to install the "marp-cli" and "just" and then run:

 ```
 just show